ashhhh23/MyPortfolio/README.md

 ## 👩‍💻**Work Experience**
 ### **PETRONAS GTS/PD&T - Electrical (Internship)** *(July 2024 - Sept 2024)*
-- Developed a Power Plant Selection Dashboard for engineers, analyzing 200+ generator specifications.
+- Developed a Power Plant Selection Dashboard, analyzing specifications of 200+ generators to streamline selection processes for engineers.
-- Conducted alternator performance evaluations at RESAK & Sabah Gas Power Plant.
+- Conducted performance evaluations of RESAK & Sabah Gas Power Plant alternators by analyzing key parameters, ensuring optimal efficiency and early issue detection.
-- Researched machine learning applications for generator performance optimization.
+- Researched and analyzed test report data to support the implementation of machine learning for generator performance optimization.
-- Assisted in staff man-hours tracking and cost analysis.
+- Contributed to staff man-hours tracking and cost analysis by updating performance dashboards and risk mitigation plans.

 ### **TRONE Solutions & Technologies Sdn.
 Bhd.
 (Internship)** *(June 2021 - Sept 2021)*
-- Assisted in ROV operations, focusing on safety protocols and component functionality.
+- Assisted in operating and maintaining remotely operated vehicles (ROVs), primarily focusing on safety protocols and component functionality.
-- Worked with senior technicians on troubleshooting, design, and equipment repair.
+- Working with senior technicians to troubleshoot technical problems design and repair equipment and prepare corrective actions to improve ROV performance and reliability.
-- Contributed to the development of maintenance and safety procedures.
+- Documented observations of new guidelines and processes related to safety and component functionality, contributing to developing maintenance procedures and safety guidelines.

 ### **Sinar Suri Komunikasi Sdn.
 Bhd.
 (Part-Time)** *(Jan 2022 - May 2022)*
+- Analyzed data and mapped technical specifications of the tower's Bill of Quantities (BQ) to ensure the minimum requirement of tender is met.
-- Analyzed and mapped technical specifications of tower tenders.
+- Supported senior team members in analyzing and understanding the technical specifications of tower tenders.
-- Provided technical support in structural design, materials selection, and safety compliance.
+- Assisted in providing technical guidance for tender proposals, focusing on structural design, materials, safety standards, and compliance.

 ## 🛠**Skills & Tools**
-- **Technical Skills:** Problem-Solving, Troubleshooting, Product Testing, Hardware & Software Design
-- **Software Proficiency:**
   - **Expert:** Microsoft Office, MP Lab, Proteus, Simulink, Canva
   - **Intermediate:** Tinkercad, PSpice, I/O Factory, MATLAB
   - **Basic:** AUTOCAD, PVsyst, Visual Studio